OkparaOkechukwu/atomchain/README.md

 okpara.net/AtomStorage.pdf

-Atomchain Federated Hybrid Peer-to-Peer(AtomP2P) Architecture document
-Because of how novel, disruptive, groundbreaking, and masterful the AtomP2P is over the existing P2P topology employed by major blockchains, I thought it essential not to expose the technologies and ideas directly to the public, because of theft and obvious security reasons.
+Atomchain Federated Hybrid Peer-to-Peer(AtomP2P) Architecture Because of how novel, disruptive, groundbreaking, and masterful the AtomP2P is over the existing P2P topologies employed by major blockchains, We believe it's important not to expose the technologies and ideas directly to the public, because of theft and obvious security reasons.
 (This document is available on request) okpara.net/?devID=NULL&key= &hash=0x00/AtomP2P.pdf